This printed article is located at https://investor.ascottreit.com/our_corporate_governance_culture.html

-The Board notes that the system of risk management and internal controls established by the Manager provides reasonable assurance that Ascott Reit Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
-However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision making, human error, losses, fraud or other irregularities.
+The Board notes that the systems of risk management and internal controls established by the Manager provides reasonable assurance that Ascott Reit Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
+However, the Board also notes that no systems of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision making, human error, losses, fraud or other irregularities.

 The Board should establish an Audit Committee with written terms of reference which clearly set out its authority and duties.

 At present, the AC comprises four non-executive Directors, the majority of whom (including the Chairman of the AC) are IDs.
-The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations.
-None of the AC members was previously a partner of the incumbent external auditors, KPMG LLP (KPMG), within the previous 12 months, nor does any of the AC members hold any financial interest in KPMG.
+The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a Fellow of the Institute of Chartered Accountants of Singapore, among other professional affiliations.
+The AC does not comprise members who were previously partners of the incumbent external auditors, KPMG LLP (KPMG), within the period of two years commencing on the date of their ceasing to be a partner of KPMG.
+The AC also does not comprise any member who has any financial interest in KPMG.

 The AC has explicit authority to investigate any matter within its terms of reference.
 Management provides the fullest co-operation in providing information and resources, and in implementing or carrying out all requests made by the AC.
 The AC has direct access to the internal and external auditors and full discretion to invite any Director or executive officer to attend its meetings.
 Similarly, both the internal and external auditors have unrestricted access to the AC.